 If residue has built up inside, your water heater may be less energy efficient.
 This could result in higher electric bills and possible harm to your system.

 Leakage is the primary cause of a deteriorating water heater.
 If you happen to see water close to your tank, you’re probably experiencing a leak and may cause significant water damage to your house.

 - Inadequate Hot Water

-Getting no hot water whatsoever is obvious evidence of an issue.
+Getting no hot water whatsoever is clear evidence of an issue.
 But fluctuating water temperature is many times disregarded as a problem.
 This could mean mineral deposits have formed and your water heater’s heating element must be corrected or changed.

 If you’re experiencing zero or a small amount of hot water, there may be an issue with the pilot light.
-If you’re unsure how to repair the pilot light, contact our technicians at 512-592-3072 .
+If you’re unsure how to repair the pilot light, contact our technicians at 512-592-3072 in Austin.
 While some homeowners can restart the pilot light themselves, it can be unsafe if you’re apprehensive of the steps to take.